julianhasse/bamazon/README.md

 ```

 ## Section 1: bamazonCustomer.js
-* The bamazon customer starts by displaying all of items avaible for sale
+* Displaying all items available for sale

 ![Image of cust1](https://github.com/julianhasse/bamazon/blob/master/screen_shots/img001.png)

-* The user can select the items for purchase, and see the total amount.
+* The user can select the items for purchase and see the total amount.

 ![Image of cust2](https://github.com/julianhasse/bamazon/blob/master/screen_shots/img002.png)

-* We validate the quantity making sure there are enough items to complete the order.
+* Validating the quantity, making sure there are enough items to complete the order.

 ![Image of cust3](https://github.com/julianhasse/bamazon/blob/master/screen_shots/img003.png)